xenotation/folio/content/work/Youll-Know/index.en.md

 +++
-title = 'You’ll Understand When the Time Comes' date = 2024-02-21 draft = false description = "A double of a constant corpse correction in motion.
+title = 'You’ll understand when the time comes' date = 2024-02-21 draft = false description = "A double of a constant corpse correction in motion.
 From the impromptu line of conspiratorial paranoia to everyday self-relience, of patches, repairs of repairs, endless beginnings and dead-end continuations."